LSA vs Google Ads for Contractors: Which One Books More Jobs in 2026?

 29% of consumers prefer clicking Local Service Ads, while only 11% prefer traditional Google Ads - that’s from aggregated data across 100+ clients tracked by The Media Captain.
 The only option that beats LSA is Google Maps at 41%.

 Your ad position matters, but so does the badge next to your name.
-42% of searchers say they’re more likely to hire a Google Guaranteed provider over a competitor without that badge.
-That trust signal is built into every LSA impression - you can’t replicate it in a standard PPC ad.
+42% of searchers say they are more likely to hire a Google Verified provider over a competitor without that badge.
+That trust signal is built into every LSA impression - you cannot replicate it in a standard PPC ad.

 Google’s own data backs the volume argument: businesses appearing in LSA results receive 25 - 30% more calls than those relying on organic listings alone for identical search queries.